mjuenema/python-sigfox-backend-api/README.rst

 Documentation
 -------------

-The full documentation is at http://sigfoxapi.readthedocs.io.
+The full documentation can be found at http://python-sigfoxapi.readthedocs.io.